French Vowels: The Complete Guide to the 15 Vowel Sounds in French

 Then, we’ll look at ways to practice pronouncing them correctly, so you can sound as French as possible!

-To put it very simply, a vowel is what happens when you’re making sound without constricting it in some way in your mouth or throat.
-When you constrict the airflow (by closing your tongue against your teeth, for example), you’re making a consonant.
+Simply put, a vowel is what happens when you’re making a sound without constricting it in some way in your mouth or throat.
+You’re making a consonant when you constrict the airflow (by closing your tongue against your teeth, for example).

-Vowels are the base of syllables, and the way that you position your lips and tongue while making them affects how they sound.
+Vowels are the base of syllables, and how you position your lips and tongue while making them affects how they sound.

-Standard French has about 13-15 vowel sounds, depending on exactly how you count—what everyone can agree on is that this is a language with a lot of them, and they’re not necessarily easy for English speakers to master.
+Standard French has about 13-15 vowel sounds, depending on exactly how you count—what everyone can agree on is that this is a language with a lot of them.
+They’re not necessarily easy for English speakers to master.
 But they’re possible.

 Close vowels are referred to by some experts as high vowels, and open vowels are sometimes referred to as low vowels.
 This is just a matter of using different words for the same thing; I’ll use the terms “close” and “open” throughout.
 Close vowels mean that your tongue is higher, closing off the space inside your mouth more.
 Open vowels indicate the opposite.

-We also talk about vowel backness and frontness, or how far to the front and back your tongue is when you’re making vowels.
+We also talk about vowel backness and frontness, or how far your tongue is when making vowels to the front and back.

 And, finally, we have rounded or unrounded vowels, which refers to what you’re doing with your lips.
-In the land of French vowels, you’re going to round them a lot more than in English.
+In the land of French vowels, you will round them a lot more than in English.

-The English examples are from standard American English, and may not be applicable for all accents.
+The English examples are from standard American English, and may not apply to all accents.

 Note that in English, we unconsciously make many of our vowels into diphthongs (or a combination of two vowels), as in this video, which shows the [e] and [eI].